 Governors

-Chairs of Governors - Roger Dixon and Richard Gregson
+Chair of Governors - Richard Gregson

 Vice-Chair - Jenny Gough

-Parent Governors - Paul Cudby, Naomi Mitchell
+Parent Governors - Naomi Mitchell

-Co-opted Governors - Chris Jackson, Jean McLaren
+Co-opted Governors - Chris Jackson, Jean McLaren, Jess Winter

 Pen Portraits:

-Naomi Mitchell (Parent Governor) - I have 3 children who are currently attend HCPS (my youngest 2 in reception and my eldest in Year 2) as a teacher and SENDCO myself I wanted to have an active role in my own children’s education and use my expertise to support in any way I could.
+Naomi Mitchell (Parent Governor) - I have 3 children who are currently attend HCPS (my youngest 2 in Year 1and my eldest in Year 3) as a teacher and SENDCO myself I wanted to have an active role in my own children’s education and use my expertise to support in any way I could.
 After moving to the area in 2021, my family and I have enjoyed getting to know the local community and great local walks, we are a family who love to be outside and active.
 I am passionate about allowing children to develop into individuals with a strong feeling of self-belief who have had the ability to grow their life experiences throughout their education.
 As a governor I am committed to helping the school develop and grow in any way I can.

 Chris Jackson (Co-opted Governor) - I moved with my family to Holmes Chapel in 1986 and our three boys all attended Middlewich Road Primary School.
 Shortly after moving my wife joined the staff and taught at the school for over 20 years up to retirement, followed by 7 years supply teaching.